v1j4y/cmake-workshop/content/setup.rst

 provides a convenient way to install binary packages in an isolated software environment, without affecting the rest of your operating system.

+If you have a recent CMake (at least 3.14) and recent compilers and Python 3 on your system already, you can also most probably use these directly.

 For Windows users
 ^^^^^^^^^^^^^^^^^